JumboCode/TheLegacyProject2/src/app/api/toy-example/README.md

 3. `POST /api/createStudent`,
 4. `PATCH /api/updateStudentByID`.

 I opt-in for the first approach whenever possible; the segments of the API route specifies the collections that they interact with and the HTTP verb dictates what action to perform on these collections.
-I think this approach is more maintable and intuitive to end-users.
+I think this approach is more intuitive and maintainable for _other programmers_ on your team (and your future self).

 ## A Toy Example

 I will now guide you through the process of designing an API route for users to create a new account with an application.

 I've also included the source code and comments within the directory.
 We will be using TypeScript, [Zod](https://zod.dev/), and [Next.js 13](https://nextjs.org/docs).
 I will assume that you have basic understanding of TypeScript and React.

+A quick note: You will see instructions to "hover your mouse" throughout the tutorial; in that case, you should open the file containing the source code in VSCode and place your mouse on the variable of interest.

 ### Specifying The Contract